Great Northern, Piccadilly and Brompton Railway: GNP&BR bills, 1905

-The Royal Commission investigations continued from 1903 to early 1905, concluding with the issue of a report in June 1905.
+The royal commission investigations continued from 1903 to early 1905, concluding with the issue of a report in June 1905.
 No bills were submitted for the 1904 parliamentary session, but in November 1904 the GNP&BR announced two bills for the 1905 session.

 The first dealt with the Strand branch: it confirmed the layout of the junction between the branch and the main route at Holborn, and sought powers to extend the branch south under the River Thames to the London and South Western Railway's (L&SWR's) terminus at Waterloo station.
 The extension included moving Strand station to the corner of Surrey Street, and constructing a single tunnel from there to the BS&WR's Waterloo station which would be provided with additional lifts to serve the GNP&BR's platforms.
 The branch was to be operated as a shuttle with trains passing at Strand station.
 The junction layout and short extension to re-site Strand station were permitted, but not the extension to Waterloo.
-The bill received royal assent on 4 August 1905 as the Great Northern Piccadilly and Brompton Railway (Various Powers) Act, 1905.
+The bill received royal assent on 4 August 1905 as the Great Northern, Piccadilly and Brompton Railway (Various Powers) Act 1905 (5 Edw.
+7. c. clxiii).

 The second bill again proposed extensions to the east and west, modifying the 1903 plans.
 In the east, the route was the same as the previous proposal as far as Ludgate Circus.
 Then, instead of heading south under New Bridge Street and east into Queen Victoria Street to connect to the DR deep level route, the 1905 proposal followed under Carter Lane and Cannon Street to a station at the junction of Queen Street and Watling Street, a short distance north-east of the DR's Mansion House station.
 The route then followed Queen Victoria Street to Lombard Street where an interchange was to be provided with the C&SLR and the CLR at Bank station.
 The route continued under Cornhill and Leadenhall Street to end at Aldgate High Street, adjacent to the DR's Aldgate station.